luxfi/netrunner/README.md

 go install
 ```

-After that, `avalanche-network-runner` binary should be present under `$HOME/go/bin/` directory.
+After that, `luxnet` binary should be present under `$HOME/go/bin/` directory.
 Consider adding this directory to the `PATH` environment variable.

 #### Run Unit Tests